bkrmadtya/covid_tracker_2020/README.md

 - Selectable and searchable list of countries
 - Ellaborated details on selected country
 - Graphs
-- Auto updates every 5 minutes to fetch new data
+- Auto updates with notification every 5 minutes to fetch new data
 - Caching of data retrived in localstorage to reduce number of api calls
+- Responsive UI for mobile screens

 #### Result